-I’ve gathered my best tips and tricks here to help you get the cake decorating results you want.
+I’ve gathered my best tips and tricks here to help you get the cake decorating results you want and finally get smooth edges and sides to your cakes, icing without texture and bubbles in it and a silky smooth finish.

-It seems like a lot of people are having issues getting their buttercream smooth.
-I hear you…sometimes buttercream just doesn’t want to cooperate.
+A lot of people have trouble getting their buttercream smooth.
+I hear you…sometimes buttercream just doesn’t want to cooperate and it can really be frustrating.

-In this post, I hope to help with those issues, so giving you all my tips and what has helped me in the past and hopefully will be the turning point for you too.
+In this post, I hope to help with those issues and give a bit of a guide to what has helped me in the past and hopefully will be the turning point for you too.

 Jump to: